Proud to be Powered by Vontier. Sharing a united vision that is driven by innovation.

 NTEPNTEP Certification - Driivz

-Certification is only required for chargers that apply billing tariffs based on the amount of electricity (kWh) delivered to ensure that customers only pay for what they use.
+Certification is only required for chargers that apply billing tariffs based on the amount of electricity in kilowatt-hours (kWh) delivered to ensure that customers only pay for what they use.
 For example, a charger provided by a company at a workplace that offers free charging for its employees does not require NTEP certification.

 CTEP